PhilPalmer/antiviral-drug-repurposing/README.md

-# The search for a broad spectrum antiviral:
+# WORK IN PROGRES: The search for a broad spectrum antiviral:
-## Broad spectrum antiviral drug discovery/repurposing

-Side project / proof of concept done as part of my PhD application(s)
+## Using differential gene expression analysis & drug repurposing techniques to find compounds with similiar gene expression profiles to the HSP90 inhibitor Geldanamycin

+This side project was done for a PhD application research proposal as a proof of concept

 ## Motivation / the problem
-- Long-term future / existential risk
-- Biosecurity
-  - Spanish flu
-  - Enginered pathogens ~more dangerous
 - Broad-spectrum antivirals
   - Antibiotics
   - Viruses are ~more dangerous than bacteria